paymennt/docs/docs/1-payment/4-qr/index.md

 ---
-title: Integrate your system with paymennt
+title: using qr codes to accept payments
-sidebar_label: QR codes
+sidebar_label: qr codes
 ---

 Make getting paid faster and easier than ever! **paymennt** APIs provide an easy way to let your customers pay for their orders easily and securely.